radhikabhargava/Radhika/content/page/publications.md

 2. Development of Mumbai University Personality Inventory: Measuring Personality beyond the Big 5

+3. Study of Structure of Personality in 6 Indian languages using the Self-Descriptor Generation Method (Hindi, Marathi, Konkani, Kannada, Malayalam, Tamil)

-3. Exploring personality structure in Kannada speakers using psycho-lexical and text mining methods
+4. Exploring personality structure in Kannada speakers using psycho-lexical and text mining methods

 _**Political and leadership psychology**_